-The stunt or precision driving may include maneuvers that could be in contravention of the Road Traffic Act, such as speeding and/or dangerous driving.
+The stunt or precision driving may include manoeuvres that could be in contravention of the Road Traffic Act, such as Speeding and/or Dangerous Driving.

-The Road Traffic Act and construction and use regulations still apply to a public road, even one that is closed under a traffic order.
+The Road Traffic Act and Road Vehicles Construction and Use Regulations 1986 still apply to a public road, even one that is closed under a traffic order.

-To avoid potential prosecution, productions MUST engage with the MPS Film Unit who can arrange police assistance whilst filming takes place.
+To avoid potential prosecution, productions MUST engage with the MPS Film Unit as early as possible.